jonathonparker21-rgb/ogdeliveries/README.md

 ## Deploying to Cloudflare Pages

 This project is a static site.
-The included `wrangler.toml` points Cloudflare Pages to the current directory for its assets, so you can deploy with either of the following **supported** commands:
+The included `wrangler.toml` points Cloudflare Pages to the current directory for its assets (via a `[site]` bucket), so you can deploy with either of the following **supported** commands:

 ```sh
 # Deploy to Cloudflare Pages (default npm run deploy)